Welcome to LookChem.com Sign In|Join Free

 Uses

-2. Selective preemergence herbicide used to control most annual grasses and some broad-leaved weeds in brassicas, corn, cotton, flax, leeks, maize, milo, onions, peas, roses, ornamental trees and shrubs, soybeans, sugarcane.
+Propachlor is used as a selective pre-emergence herbicide for controlling most annual grasses and some broad-leaved weeds in various crops.
+It is effective in brassicas, corn, cotton, flax, leeks, maize, milo, onions, peas, roses, ornamental trees and shrubs, soybeans, and sugarcane.

 Air & Water Reactions